-Gubenko’s musical journey began at Moscow’s Central School of Music, where she studied violin and viola under esteemed professors Galina Tourchaninova and Yulia Tomanova.
+Gubenko’s musical journey began at Moscow’s Central School of Music, where she studied violin and viola under esteemed professors Galina Tourchaninova and Yulia Tamanova.
 She broadened her studies of the viola in Austria (with Wolfgang Klos), Spain (with Igor Sulyga), Germany (with Hartmut Lindemann), and Switzerland (with Alexander Zemtsov).

 Gubenko is passionate champion of her instrument.
 To that end, she has dedicated her artistic life to enriching the musical literature of the viola by commissioning new works by leading compositional voices of the present day.
 Numerous composers have dedicated works to Gubenko, including Uri Caine, Garth Knox, Frank Ezra Levy, Daniel Schnyder, Wolfgang Andreas Schultz, and Graham Waterhouse.